spurll/cards/readme.md

 Long-term goals (features that may be implemented in the future):

+* "Add Set" searches the set and adds all cards with add_card (can be set to add only uncommons+, rares+, etc.; by default doesn't add basic land)
+* Ability to delete a card (wholesale) from the DB (takes all editions with it)
 * Ability to add cards that are not yet listed in DeckBrew or on MagicCards.info (spoiler cards)
  * Should probably be implemented by first adding the set, and then associating the card with it in some way outside of DeckBrew
  * Ability to edit the name of those cards, as sometimes they're inaccurate